AduragbemiOyinlola/MentornessInternship/Reel-Task/presentation.md

 ---
 ## **What is a View in SQL?**

-A _view_ is a virtual table whose contens are obtained from an existing table or tables in a database that are derived from the result of a **SELECT** query.
+A view is a virtual table whose contents are obtained from an existing table or tables in a database.
+The contents of a view are derived from the result of a SELECT query.

 View defines a customized query that retrieves data from one or more tables, and represents the data as if it was coming from a single source.